Kathryn LaTour: Teaching

 LaTour has taught numerous classes during her career to both undergraduate and graduate students, such as Introduction to Marketing, Consumer Behavior, Marketing Research, Introduction to Psychology, Theories of Memory and Learning.
 At Cornell, she has developed two elective classes: Wine Marketing and Luxury Marketing.
 Also at Cornell, LaTour has served as the PhD Coordinator for the Marketing area and developed a doctoral seminar on Memory and Learning.

 Personal life

 LaTour met her husband Michael LaTour while teaching as an adjunct in Psychology at Auburn University.
 They began to collaborate on research and married in 2001.
 In 2004 they joined the University of Nevada-Las Vegas.
 The LaTours moved to Ithaca New York in 2012 as Visiting Professors at Cornell University.
-Michael passed away in 2015.
+Michael died in 2015.